LacunaOmnibus/MontyLacuna/doc/getting_started_running.rst

     ====  ===============

 - Open the ``zip`` file using whatever unzip tool you like.
-It contains just one folder - drag that out to ``My Documents`` on your computer.
+It contains just one folder, named something like ``tmtowtdi-MontyLacuna-1234abc``.
+Drag that out to ``My Documents`` on your computer.

-- The folder you just dragged and dropped will have a long name, something like ``tmtowtdi-MontyLacuna-1234abc``.
-You can leave that as is or rename it to whatever you want, but I strongly suggest you just rename it to ``MontyLacuna``.
+- You can leave that as is or rename it to whatever you want, but I strongly suggest you just rename it to ``MontyLacuna``.

   - The rest of this documentation will assume that's what you named it.